-where $W_R$ are wasted votes for Republicans, $W_D$ are wasted votes for Democrats, and n is the total number of votes in each state.
+where W_R are wasted votes for Republicans, W_D are wasted votes for Democrats, and n is the total number of votes in each state.

 Table 1 provides a simple example about how to calculate the efficiency gap with three districts where the same number of people vote in each district.
 In this example, Democrats win a majority of the statewide vote, but they only win 1/3 seats.
 In the first district, they win the district with 75/100 votes.
 This means that they only wasted the 24 votes that were unnecessary to win a majority of the vote in this district.
 But they lose the other two districts and thus waste all 40 of their votes in those districts.
-In all, they waste 104 votes.
+In the first district.
+But they only waste 104 votes.
 Republicans, on the other hand, waste all 25 of their votes in the first district.
-But they only waste the 9 votes unnecessary to win a majority in the two districts they win.
+But they districts they win.
 In all, they only waste 43 votes.
-This implies a pro-Republican efficiency gap of $\frac{43}{300} - \frac{104}{300} = -20\%$ .
+This implies a pro-Republican efficiency gap of $\frac{43}{300} - \frac{104}{300} = -20\%$.